lukaszgryglicki/trailers-test/README.md

 # trailers

-git log will contain commits with many strange trailers
+git log will contain commits with many strange trailers.